southdy/rayport/README.md

 ### NOTES

-1. Note that rayfork still miss some functions unlike raylib, So some functions aren't wrapped yet!
+1. Note that rayfork still miss some features unlike raylib, So some functions aren't wrapped yet!
 2. Values of gamepad stuff in enums predefined for compatibility with raylib, As you use input library with rayfork!

 ### Special Thanks